Irene Wosikowski: Final months

 In the Fall/Autumn of 1943 she was transferred to Fresnes Prison, on the edge of Paris, where further unsuccessful attempts were made to induce her to disclose the identities of her Résistance co-activists.
-On 30 October 1943 she was transferred to the prison at Hamburg=Fuhlsbüttel.
+On 30 October 1943 she was transferred to the prison at Hamburg-Fuhlsbüttel.
 Here the interrogation under torture continued, but Wosikowski still refused to betray resistance comrades.
-A Gestapo report dated 5 April 1944 states: "...as far as Marseilles is concerned, she [still] has not told us the whole truth.
+A Gestapo report dated 5 April 1944 states: "...as far as Marseille is concerned, she [still] has not told us the whole truth.
 It is impossible to image that the accused, who must be viewed as a cadre member, schooled in the methods and modalities of the Communist Party, really has no understanding of the organisation to which she belongs.
 From that it can be deduced that she is a hardened militant who wants to protect her comrades and conceal their activities".
 The previous month Irene's mother Alice Wosikowski, who herself had several years as an inmate of a succession of concentration camps behind her, received notification from her daughter that she was back in Hamburg and the Gestapo had agreed visiting rights.
 Mother and daughter were permitted a brief discussion in the "Civil Justice Building" at the Hamburg Justice Complex.
 Alice Wosikowski later recalled her daughter's words: "Mother, if they tell you I have made a confession, do not believe it.
 I remain true to our cause".
 One of her interrogators in Hamburg was a man called "Kriminalsekretär" Heinrich Teege.
 Teege took advantage of her mother's visit to make an offer to Alice Wosikowski.
 She could save her daughter's life if she would work for the Gestapo.
 Alice Wosikowski refused.
 Irene Wosikowski took her leave of fellow prisoner on 20 April 1944 and was taken away for judicial investigatory detention and trial, first, on 22 May 1944, before a tribunal in Hamburg and then on 9 June 1944 to the women's prison in Cottbus.